 - Under Contact Method 1, From the drop down list please select mobile phone and enter your number.
 Then to the right you will see a link to Add Another Contact Method.
 Please click on that to bring up Contact Method 2 and from the drop down list choose SMS/Text and enter your mobile phone number again.
 This allows us to call and/or text you in the case of a drill or if we need to request actual help in an emergency.

 - Please complete all the information you can, including your birthdate and state you have worked in for the Background Check.
-I will receive an email as soon as you open a profile on Utah Responds and I will submit your background check after you have completed your profile.
+We will receive an email as soon as you open a profile on Utah Responds and will submit your background check after you have completed your profile.

-- Please fill out the attached paper application and mail it along with a copy of the front of your driver’s license to the Health Department address at the top of the application, attention to me.
+- Please fill out the attached paper application and mail it along with a copy of the front of your driver’s license to the Health Department address at the top of the application.

-- After we receive your paper application here and the Utah Responds profile is completed I will contact you and we will get your picture for badge.
+- After we receive your paper application and the Utah Responds profile is completed, we will contact you and get your picture for badge.

 Join the Utah/Wasatch Hospital and Health Care Coordination.